A hand holds a jet black Kintsugi tea bowl Orion showcasing gold lines and blue glass in a wabi-sabi pottery style.

 Kintsugi teaches us to face life's challenges and embrace failures and setbacks positively.
 As a testament to overcoming difficulties and as a special gift for loved ones, Kintsugi is a Japanese technique and culture with profound meaning.

-When you want to express your feelings to someone dear, we hope that the Kintsugi works by Taku Nakano and Millennium Gallery Japan will become an option and bring healing to those who are hurting.
+When you want to express your feelings to someone dear, we hope that the Kintsugi works by Taku Nakano and Millennium Gallery Japan serve as a meaningful gesture to those who are hurting.

 Back to blog